Chemical Name: Heparin, sodium salt

 Perioperative Antithrombotic Prophylaxis

-ACCP suggests use of an LMWH or IV unfractionated heparin (bridging anticoagulation†) in selected patients with venous thromboembolism, atrial fibrillation, or mechanical prosthetic heart valves who require temporary interruption of warfarin therapy during surgery or other invasive procedures; use and type of bridging anticoagulation depend on patients' risk of developing thromboembolism without warfarin therapy.1004
+ACCP suggests use of an LMWH or IV heparin (bridging anticoagulation†) in selected patients with venous thromboembolism, atrial fibrillation, or mechanical prosthetic heart valves who require temporary interruption of warfarin therapy during surgery or other invasive procedures; use and type of bridging anticoagulation depend on patients' risk of developing thromboembolism without warfarin therapy.1004

 In general, bridging anticoagulation is suggested in such patients who are considered to be at particularly high risk of venous thromboembolism without oral anticoagulant therapy.1004

 Dalteparin Sodium Dosage and Administration